Richardessobe/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script script that prints the type of the file named iamafile and the file will be in /tmp
+This script creates a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory